On the group of A-P diffeomorphisms and its exponential map: Spaces of almost periodic functions with H o lderian exponents

-supplied with the Fr\'echet topology induced by the norms $|\cdot|_k$ with $k\ge 1$ integer (see Appendix C where we collect basic facts from the calculus in Fr\'echet spaces).
+We will equip $C^\infty_\ap(\R^n,\R)$ with the Fr\'echet topology induced by the norms $|\cdot|_k$ with $k\ge 1$ integer (see Appendix C where we collect basic facts from the calculus in Fr\'echet spaces).
 We will also need the larger Fr\'echet space